eugenekatsov/nss/README.md

 1. Clone this repo
 2. Docker build and tag, then push to docker hub
-4. Update the repository name and tag in the helm chart
+4. Update the repository name and tag in the helm chart values.yaml with the docker hub repo name and tag
+5. `minikube start` to start your k8s environment
-5. kubectl create secret in our case it's regcred see here https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/
+6. kubectl create secret to access your image, in our case it's named `regcred` see [here](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#create-a-secret-by-providing-credentials-on-the-command-line)
-6. Helm install from the root repo directory
+7. `helm install <CHOOSE A RELEASE NAME> ./helm` from the root repo directory
-7. Verify the pods are up and healthy: `kubectl get pods` or `describe pods`
+8. Verify the pods are up and healthy: `kubectl get pods` or `describe pods`
-8. Run `minikube service <YOUR SERVICE NAME> --url` to get the url
+9. Run `minikube service <YOUR SERVICE NAME> --url` to get the url
-9. Use postman or curl to verify things are working by getting/posting to the url
-10. To see some tracing run the docker container (on its own not in minikube), exec into it and `cat traces.txt`
+10. The frontend has some buttons for the fake CRUD calls
 11. To see some logs use `stern <YOUR POD NAME>`
+12. Enable metrics with `minikube addons enable metrics-server`
-12. To have a general overview of your cluster: `minikube dashboard`
+13. To have a general overview of your cluster: `minikube dashboard`